Crackhouse2/MeritSupportAid/README.md

 # MSA
-An academic exercise with windows forms applications built as a tool to help tool for application support of a bespoke solution.
-Not of great utility outside of a support role with the company in question.
+An academic exercise with windows forms applications built as a tool for application support of a bespoke solution.
+Not of great utility outside of a support role within the company in question.